Accessing and preparing for an online class

-1. Most of the classes are drop-in and by donation.
+1. You can book in-person and Zoom classes online.
 Some small group classes will be run as a short course.
-Please click here for the current timetable and joining instructions for each class.
-Details of how to make a contribution if you can afford to do so is on the donation page.
+Please click here for the current timetable and the online booking link.

 3. Cick on the link for the class you want to attend (you will be sent the booking link automatically from the booking system after your payment has gone through).
 Please join with your audio/microphone and video camera on.
 It is worth you having a play beforehand if you are new to Zoom.
-I will arrive approximately 10 mins. early to assist with technology if there is time to do so before the class start.
+I will open the room approximately 10 mins. early - I may be able to assist with technology if there is time to do so before the class start.

 4. Have your mat and yoga block, and/or a cushion and blanket ready with you.
 Put yourself somewhere clear and spacious if you can, check for trip hazards and move things out of the way that you might knock over.
 If you have toddlers and pets crawling all over you then join in anyway, it's OK.

 5. When the class is in session please make sure your microphone is muted (there is a button to do this on the Zoom screen menu).
 Otherwise there is cacophony every time someone moves or the phone rings or the dog barks.
 I may also turn your mics off from my end.
 If you need to ask a question then wave your hand.
 If I don't see you, you can unmute yourself by clicking on the mic button on your own screen.

 6. I am doing the classes from a live studio class and will often be giving mainly verbal instruction as getting a view of my whole body is not always possible.
 The classes are kept quite simple to keep everybody safe.
 It is different for me to teach online & in-person at the same time, and harder for me to observe everyone at the same time.
 This will also keep it very accessible to all, and actually will be more soothing for your bodies and nervous systems.
 A little back to basics really helps to keep us connected to our embodied selves.